Alexandru-S/website/README.md

 # Installing

-Steps to install the examles
+Steps to install the examples
 pip -r install requirements.txt

 # Running the tests